 Atropine ophthalmic solution is an eye drop that relaxes the muscles in the eye and widens the pupil.
 1% atropine is commonly used in routine eye exams, during eye surgery, to treat patients with inflammatory conditions, and in babies and young children for the treatment of lazy eye.
 However, studies have investigated the off-label use of atropine eye-drops in lower concentrations (0.01%) for myopia control.
 Atropine 0.01% drops are now being prescribed for myopia management by ophthalmologists.

 Some doctors place a patch over the more functional eye, which forces the less functional eye to work harder and become stronger.
 The patch is generally worn for a few hours a day.
 Treatment can last for weeks or months.

 Myopia Management Starts with You – The Parent

 Your child’s eyes are his/her gateway into the world of learning.
 When your child’s vision is not functioning properly, learning and participation in recreational activities will suffer.
 Children are not likely to recognize vision problems like myopia, and it is, therefore, the responsibility of parents and teachers to recognize signs of visual problems in their children.

 Because changes in your child’s vision can occur without you or your child noticing them, your child should visit the eye doctor every year or more frequently if specific problems or risk factors exist.
-Myopia control attempts to reduce the number of changes that may occur in your child’s vision.
-With a successful myopia control program, an eye doctor can provide your child with amazing vision, track your child’s rate of myopia, and provide a clear road to healthy eyesight and a successful future.
+Myopia management attempts to reduce the number of changes that may occur in your child’s vision.
+With a successful myopia management program, an eye doctor can provide your child with amazing vision, track your child’s rate of myopia, and provide a clear road to healthy eyesight and a successful future.